HardNorth/config-simple/README.md

 **[Usage](#usage)**<br/>

 ## Overview
-The library is designed to provide a basic config-free *.property*-file based configuration management functionality suitable to use with any JVM-based language.
+The library is designed to provide a simple easy-to-use swift-setup *.property*-file based configuration management functionality suitable to use with any JVM-based language.

 It supports: